BICENTENNIAL TRIBUTE

 P: Nothing serious - one hopes

-D: Boys, tsk! - how incendiary they get!
-Nothing that fruitcake can’t fix
+D: Boys, tsk! - how incendiary they get! - nothing that fruitcake from Mother Barnard’s tuckshop can’t fix - do I err young Byron?

-B: It’s a strong negotiating position - (angrily to P) Who are you - you, degenerate?! - and what are you doing on my property?
+B: ‘Tis certainly a strong negotiating position (angrily to P) Who are you - you, degenerate?! - and what are you doing on my property?

-D: Calm!
-Saints preserve us - have I not enough catastrophe to be dealing with! (to Byron) - this is your new Headmaster
+D: Compose yourselves!
+Saints preserve us - have I not enough catastrophe and factious strife to be dealing with! (to Byron) - this is the Reverend Butler, your new Headmaster

-B: HIM?
-Oh!
-I sense the same dire fate as attended Rome, Ill-fated Ida! (to D) - have him flayed, feathered, and sent downtown on a barge - that will appease my people - or this fine old school will be a conflagration of inflammation and disaster!
+B: This is HE? (scans the interloper up & down) Oh!
+I sense the same dire fate as attended Rome - oh, ill-fated Ida! (to D) - Have him flayed, feathered, and sent downtown on a barge - that will appease my people - otherwise this fine old school will be a conflagration of inflammation!

-D: Damn me if you will Byron!
-Pardon the florid jargon (pulls himself up).
-Although future generations of Drury’s may bear your name - your behaviour at this moment is intolerable
+D: Damn me if I will, Byron!
+Pardon the florid jargon (pulls himself up) - Although future generations of Drury’s may bear your name - your behaviour at this moment is intolerable!

-B: Fruitcake with all the best bits - cherries and the like - for me, if you please - and a hefty slice for each of my comrades
+B: I shall not sanction this ghastly journeyman until I get fruitcake with all the best bits - cherries and the like - for me, if you please - and a hefty slice for each of my comrades

 P: What noisy nonsense!
 Expel the little blackguard!
-Throw him in the army - see how bold he is on full-dress parades!
+Throw him in the army - then see how bold he is before advancing Prussian troops lobbing live hand grenades

 B flies at P

-B bites P’s ankles and pulls his nose, P struggles for the door
+B bites P’s ankles and pulls his nose, P locks himself in cupboard, D has a brainwave

 l